Smart meter firm Calisen confirms London IPO plan

 LONDON, Jan 16 (Reuters) - Smart meter provider Calisen confirmed on Thursday it will seek a listing on the London Stock Exchange next month, with a 300 million pounds ($391.08 million) share offer that could set a 1.5 billion valuation on the private equity-owned firm.

-The offering will comprise of new shares and existing shared owned by KKR and other manager investors, the company said.
+The offering, which will comprise of new shares and existing shared owned by KKR and other manager investors, follows a weak year for equity capital raising in London, with IPOs falling to to their lowest level in a decade in 2019, Refinitiv data showed.

 The final offer price will be determined following a book-building process, with admission currently expected in February.